chesleybrown/heroku-s3-git-deploy/README.md

 1. Add a `POST` hook in Bitbucket that points to the `/commit-hook` end-point for your instance of this app.
 For example:
     - `https://<YOUR_APP_NAME_ON_HEROKU>.herokuapp.com/commit-hook`
+1. Now whenever code is pushed to the `master` branch, it will all be copied and deployed to Amazon S3.

 # Running Locally